blakelymayhall/odin-todo/README.md

     - A running list of both of the above objects - main.js
     - A DOM manipulator - index.js

-Ideas to Implement:
+- Got most of the above implemented.
+Running out of steam, need to re-group on priorities.

+9/26/23-
+- Work Item:
     - Choose color of category, change the background of the sticky
+        - Randomly genned within the category object on creation
+    - Add todo form
+    - Enforce name uniqueness in category creation